dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## Research Questions:

-1. What are the best use-cases for Traefik Vs HaProxy Vs Nginx Ingress Controllers and how they differ in their operations?
+1. What are the best use-cases and scenarios for using Traefik Vs HaProxy Vs Nginx Ingress Controllers and how they differ in their operations?

 2. What are the difference situations of applicability of self-signed, wildcard and default certificates?